 • Toddler group every Thursday during term time, 9.30-11am

-• Coffee and conversation on the 1st & 3rd Tuesday of the month 10-11.30am, a welcoming environment open to anyone who would like a chat, listening ear, cuppa and a piece of cake.
+• Coffee and conversation at Oasis cafe on the 1st & 3rd Tuesday of the month 10-11.30am, a welcoming environment open to anyone who would like a chat, listening ear, cuppa and a piece of cake.

 Everyone is welcome!